-To view current outages and estimated restoration times, go to Cleco's Outage Map and select "menu."
+To view current outages and estimated restoration times, go to Cleco's Outage Map.
+You also can click anywhere on the map located on the right-hand side of this page.

 - Safety is a priority in everything Cleco does.
-Once conditions are safe, workers begin to access damage by land and/or air.
+Once conditions are safe, workers begin to assess damage by land and/or air.

 - Next, transmission and distribution lines are inspected and repaired.
-Transmission lines are critical because they carry electricity from the power plants to the smaller distribution lines.
-Distribution lines carry power to homes, businesses, schools are other facilities.
+Transmission lines are critical to power restoration because they carry electricity from power plants to substations that deliver electricity to distribution lines which deliver electricity to homes, businesses, etc.

-- Power is then restored to critical community services first, such as nursing homes, hospitals, police departments, etc.
+- Power is restored to critical community services first, such as hospitals, nursing homes, water systems, fire and police departments, etc.

 - Power is then restored to the greatest number of customers in the shortest amount of time until power is restored to all customers who can receive power.